enetterevilla/COD_MotionDetection/README.md

 2. You can change the start and end time, alongside with alpha, n_max and scout_segments.
 Note: The recommended n_max for a 90-min FDG scan is 300.

 # Results
 The most important result would be "MFF_union_all.mat".
-It contains the motion-free frame (MFF) information to be used for frame reconstruction and registration later on.
+It contains the motion-free frame (MFF) information (start and end time) to be used for frame reconstruction and registration later on.